 SPOTLIGHT —

-ArtsBuild has launched a new Rural Arts Challenge within our Community Cultural Connections grant program.
+ArtsBuild has launched a Rural Arts Challenge within our Community Cultural Connections grant program.
 The Rural Arts Challenge is one way we are focusing on bringing the arts to this underserved community.
 Grant funding is available to implement community arts programing taking place in rural communities.

 Follow the links below to find out more information about the Rural Arts Challenge: